PsychoPunkSage/OpenSource_Logs/verkle_root/Rust_Wrapper_Needed/README.md

 # Required RUST wrapper of Methods for Verkle

+>>> the API that the cryptography layer needs to expose to the verkle trie layer.

 ## Elliptic Curve API:

 >> Need to define a Elliptic curve `𝐸` over a base field `𝐹𝑝` with a scalar field `𝐹𝑟`<br>